ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 **CUT TO**

+The footage is profound - and the kids are excited - it shows a creature - and then a flash of light - and then nothing - and then Asher crying - but a flash of light - and in the center as they zoom nothing - but as a filter is applied - some makeshift eyes appear.

 ## Scene 59: INT.
 HALF-FINISHED BASEMENT COMPUTER ROOM

 The crew look at a series of old CRT era laptops all haphazardly and hackerdly arranged - and then a big slow motion - and then nothing - and then Asher crying - but a flash of light - and in the center as they zoom nothing - but as a filter is applied - some makeshift eyes appear.